-While enrolled in the MNM program, students can select to complete an internship as one of their elective classes.
+While enrolled in the MPP, students can select to complete an internship in community agencies or public organizations to substitute one of their elective courses.
 The internship plays a key role in teaching practice behaviors to students while measuring and reflecting the student's ability to demonstrate capacity in field.
 Internships helps student gain skills to apply learned theory to practice in the field.
-While serving as an intern, students are expected to abide by the policies in line with professional conduct.
-Appropriate behavior refers to the following: